-Twilight Sparkle And The Crystal Heart Spell derails Trixie in great length.
+Twilight Sparkle and the Crystal Heart Spell derails Trixie in great length.
 Word of God claims the book is canon to the My Little Pony: Friendship Is Magic continuity after the season 3 final.
 However her portayal is rather jarring.
 In season 1, Trixie was a pretentious magician boasting that she's the greatest magician in all Equestria.
-At the end she has to fly Ponyville when her exploits are revealed to be made up.
-It's notheworthy to mention she was also a controversial exemple of Designated Villain and Unintentionally Sympathetic since many viewers feel like she did nothing wrong before Rainbow Dash started booing to her performance.
+At the end she has to flee Ponyville when her exploits are revealed to be made up.
+It's noteworthy to mention she was also a controversial example of Designated Villain and Unintentionally Sympathetic since many viewers feel like she did nothing wrong before Rainbow Dash started booing to her performance.
 She comes back in season 3 as an antagonist, we learned that after the event in season one, she became a laughingstock and was unable to go anywhere with her magic show without being laughed out of town.
 She goes back to Ponyville with a powerful artifact to seek revenge on Twilight.
 At the very end Trixie realizes her faults and makes peace with Twilight Sparkle.
-Comes this book, Trixie is against resentful toward Twilight, is described as a bully and teams up with Gilda to replace Applejack's cider with gloopy green gunk for the sake of it.
+Comes this book, Trixie is again resentful toward Twilight, is described as a bully and teams up with Gilda to replace Applejack's cider with gloopy green gunk for the sake of it.

 Her superior Admiral Parangosky was originally described as crueler than Halsey, and authorized a darker version of Halsey's SPARTAN Program that ran on We Have Reserves.
 Glasslands makes her into the "good" counterpart to Halsey, though this falls flat because Parangosky also assembles a crew to start a civil war with the Sangheili, the species that rescued humans and are currently at peace with them.